Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 3. Catering and Meetings

-When a college business meeting has a duration that includes the lunch hour, catering expenses are reimbursable with the budget manager/supervisor documented approval.
+1. When a college business meeting has a duration that includes the lunch hour, catering expenses are reimbursable with the budget manager/supervisor documented approval.
 The approval of the expense report submitted using E-claims (or invoice, if the charge is invoiced directly to the College) will be taken to be evidence of approval.

 4. Overtime Meals

-When a non-union employee is requested by their budget manager/supervisor to work at their regular work location for a minimum of 3 hours of overtime following their scheduled hours, a meal may be claimed when a receipt is provided.
-The approval of the expense report submitted using E-claims (or invoice, if the charge is invoiced directly to the College) will be taken to be evidence of approval.
+1. When a non-union employee is requested by their budget manager/supervisor to work at their regular work location for a minimum of 3 hours of overtime following their scheduled hours, a meal may be claimed when a receipt is provided.
+The approval of the expense report submitted using E-claims (or invoice, if the charge is invoiced directly to the College) will be taken to be evidence of pre-approval.

 5. Alcohol

-For certain functions, meals or events, alcohol may be appropriate as long as the dollar value signing authorities are maintained (as noted above) AND documented pre-approval is granted by an executive member.
+1. For certain functions, meals or events, alcohol may be appropriate as long as the dollar value signing authorities are maintained (as noted above) AND documented pre-approval is granted by an executive member.

-Expenses associated with employee and or student events which are complementary and specific to a department, school, campus or other employee group, will be reimbursed with documented pre-approval from the SLF member responsible for the budget, so long as the event fosters a sense of community among faculty, staff and students, and its purpose is to directly benefit the College.
+4. Expenses associated with alumni and donor stewardship events which are complementary, will be reimbursed with documented pre-approval from the Executive Director or Manager, Finance, Foundation and Alumni Relations, so long as the event fosters a sense of community among faculty, staff, students, alumni and donors, and its purpose is to directly benefit the College.

 7. Personal Events